yesterday i had an interesting conversation about science and religion.Tuesday, September 25, 2007

 can i just point out that it was not bullets but pellets, and no scouts or pigeons where harmed in the making of this blog entry.

-and i would like to announce to the world that i got a bulls eye, bulls eye, bulls eye, check it out: we got the Chance to try out the cross bow, but others decided to do a charlies angel hijabi style:
+and i would like to announce to the world that i got a bulls eye, bulls eye, bulls eye, check it out:

 i got caught cheating, well stupid arrows for the cross bow where those plastic stuff that you have to put the end in water so as to stick on the target, i tried like a thousand times and the damn thing wouldn't stick but just bounce of, so went a few inches away from it aimed and amazingly it stuck, but some one caught me on my own camera, hmmmmm i say payback is in order: